NicoHood/SecureLoader/Readme.md

 If someone is able to
 [upload malicious Firmware](#26-unauthorized-firmware-upgradedowngrade-protection)
 to the device he needs access to the BK.
 If he has got the BK, he could simply fake and burn a new (fake) Bootloader instead.
-Therefor it is mostly useless to hack the Bootloader from the Firmware except if opening the device to [use ISP](#22-isp-protection) can be visually noticed.
+Therefore it is mostly useless to hack the Bootloader from the Firmware except if opening the device to [use ISP](#22-isp-protection) can be visually noticed.